Al Khawalid: Return to power

 Following the sudden death of his father in March 1999, Hamad bin Isa became the ruler of Bahrain.
 The new leader's mother, Hessa belonged to the Al Khawalid branch.
 During the early years of his reign, Hamad initiated a series of reforms including releasing of political prisoners and allowing exiles to return.
 However, by 2007 he had retracted from "many of his earlier reforms".
 The Khawalid brothers (Khalid and Khalifa, sons of Ahmed bin Salman bin Khalid) had strong relations with the king, that date to 1965.
 According to The Wall Street Journal (WSJ), Hamad, then 15 years old, was the heir apparent, when Khalid bin Ahmed, then 21 years old was named the vizier (head) of Crown Prince's Court.
 Abdulhadi Khalaf dismissed this statement as "too fanciful".
 In 1968, Hamad tasked Khalid's younger brother, Khalifa—who is said to have bicycled with Hamad during college years—with helping build the Bahrain Defence Force.
 During the 1973 Arab–Israeli War, Khalifa was promoted to the position of Chief-of-Staff of the army.
 In his 1994 book First Light: Modern Bahrain and Its Heritage, Hamad introduced Khalifa as "my brother and colleague".

 It was during Hamad's reign (1999–present) that Al Khawalid had regained their influence in the inner decision-making circle.
 "Shaikh Hamad ... oversaw and ... has continued to oversee their empowerment," Gengler wrote.
 They occupied leading positions and led important institutions, including the National Security Agency (NSA), the Judiciary and Central Informatics Organization.
 Abdulla bin Khalid, the youngest son of Khalid bin Ali, headed the "supreme committee" tasked with drafting the National Action Charter of Bahrain between 1999 and 2000.
 In 2002, he was removed from his position as Minister of Justice and Islamic Affairs which he headed since the 1970s and instead placed as Minister of Islamic Affairs and second Deputy Prime Minister.
 In 2006, he lost his cabinet positions and headed the Supreme Council for Islamic Affairs.
 Abdulla was a senior member of House of Khalifa, being one of only three to have the title His Highness at the time of his death in 2018.

 Khalid bin Ahmed became the Royal Court Minister in 1999.
-In a 2007 leaked WikiLeaks cable, the U.S. ambassador noted that King Hamad "[did] little to reign in Shaikh Khalid" and instead allowed him to "call the shots" and "crack down hard on the demonstrators".
+In a 2007 leaked diplomatic cable, the U.S. ambassador noted that King Hamad "[did] little to reign in Shaikh Khalid" and instead allowed him to "call the shots" and "crack down hard on the demonstrators".
 It also named Khalid as "one of the key hard-liners".
 The same cable quoted Mansoor al-Jamri, the editor-in-chief of Al-Wasat newspaper, as calling Khalid the "de facto PM".
 Michael Field mentioned that Khalid was very powerful and "control[led] access to the King".